- “The Case Against a U.S. Carbon Tax,” by Robert P. Murphy, Patrick J. Michaels, and Paul C. “Chip” Knappenberger

-By Chris Edwards.
-Tax and Budget Bulletin No. 74.
-February 17, 2016.
+By Robert W. Poole Jr. and Chris Edwards.
+Tax and Budget Bulletin No. 76.
+November 21, 2016.

 To encourage people everywhere to better understand and appreciate the principles of government that are set forth in America’s founding documents, the Cato Institute published this pocket-size edition.